samhinshaw/stat540/paperreview02.md

 	+ IL-2 especially, T cell growth factor, and importance to T<sub>regs</sub>
 - Still used in feature selection
 ![Other Papers](./otherpapers.png)
-- Cox Proportional Hazards Model has drawbacks
+- Cox proportional-hazards Model has drawbacks
 - Assumption that hazard ratio doesn’t change over time
 	+ Can be untrue when hazards diverge (i.e. different treatment courses)
 - Even with Random Survival Forest, Cox PH Model was used for feature selection